 The power of budgeting

 You can create your budget on a piece of paper, spreadsheet, app, or online—whichever works for you.
-If your computer has Excel, just open the program, click on “New” and search for “Budget” (this might differ by computer system).
-Then, choose a template from the budget options and save it.
+If your computer has Excel, just open the program, click on “New,” and search for “Budget” (this might differ by computer system).
+Then choose a template from the budget options and save it.
 If you’d rather use an app, search “Budget” in the Apple App Store or Google Play and read the reviews to decide which will work best for you.
 Now you’re ready to get started.

 First, estimate your income

 Add up all of the income you receive each month.
-When you look at your paycheck, focus on take-home pay, rather than the amount you make before taxes, since that’s the amount you can spend or save.
+When you look at your paycheck, focus on take-home pay rather than the amount you make before taxes, since that’s the amount you can spend or save.
 Other income might include your spouse’s paycheck, bonuses, rent from a property you own, or dividends from stocks in your personal portfolio.

-Then, track your expenses
+Then track your expenses

 To see where you’re spending, review your bank and credit card statements for the last three to six months.
 (Many online banking and finance programs let you download your spending history into a spreadsheet, making this process even easier.)
 Next, divide your expenses into basic necessities and discretionary spending (all the nonnecessities).
 You may be surprised that the basic necessities of food, clothing, and shelter account for about two-thirds of the average person’s income.²

-Next, do the math (income minus expenses)
+Next, do the math—income minus expenses

-Ask “what changes can I make?”
+Ask, “What changes can I make?”

 Consider debt and emergency savings

-Debt often signals financial stress—in fact, 59% of workers acknowledge their debt is a problem, with one in five saying it’s a major problem.³ When you go through your spending, be sure to take a close look at your debt levels.
+Debt often signals financial stress—in fact, 59% of workers acknowledge that their debt is a problem, with one in five saying it’s a major problem.³ When you go through your spending, be sure to take a close look at your debt levels.
 How much are you spending on credit card fees and interest?
 Do you have any loans that have high interest you could try to lower?
 Many credit card and other companies will work with you to reduce your payments or your rates, so give them a call.
 Lowering those fees and interest rates means you get to keep more of your own money.
 As you go through your budget, look for ways to cut your debt and related payments.

-Even if you don’t have the ability to start an emergency savings account now, make it a priority when things get better.
+Even if you don’t have the ability to start an emergency savings account now, make it a priority when things get easier.
 Having a cash buffer to handle your fixed monthly expenses or act as a safety net for unplanned expenses, such as a major household repair or medical emergency, can help you avoid using credit cards and borrowing money—or tapping into your retirement savings—when times get tough.